Huotes/CommitMaker/README.md

 When Chuck Norris says 'More cowbell', he MEANS it.

 July 4th is Independence day.
 And the day Chuck Norris was born.
 Coincidence?
 I think not.

+Chuck Norris has never been accused of murder because his roundhouse kicks are recognized as 'acts of God.'